We suspect that most Internet users out there would have, at some point, cleared their Internet browser history.

 There is good news though, this list of searches can be cleared.
 If you don’t want to risk letting others know what (or who) you’ve been searching for on Facebook, we’d recommend deleting this largely useless record of searches.

-This gives you the record of everything you’ve searched for on Facebook.
-At the top of the list there is an option to Clear Searches.
-If you want to remove this history of searches, that’s the option you need.
+This provides any Facebook user the ability to see everything they’ve searched for on Facebook, and allows them to remove all of these searches.
+So if you want to remove this history of searches, that’s the option you need.

 And voila – no more record of all your Facebook searches.